Nonlinear transport of tracer particles immersed in a strongly sheared dilute gas with inelastic collisions: Discussion

 A comparison of the exact theoretical results of the IMM and VGS models with the approximate IHS results generally shows good qualitative agreement.
 At a more quantitative level, we observe excellent agreement in some cases (e.g., rheological properties) and reasonably good agreement in others (e.g., diffusion tensors), especially in the case of IMM.
-It is quite apparent that to confirm the reliability of the predictions offered by IMM and VGS model one should compare them with computer simulation results for IHS.
-At the level of rheology, the results reported here (see figure \ref{fig1}) and in Ref.\ \cite{G03} for IMM clearly demonstrate the accuracy of this interaction model to capture the dependence of the pressure tensors on the coefficients of restitution.
-The lack of simulation data for the diffusion coefficients in the low-density regime prevents a comparison between theory and simulation.
-We hope that this paper will encourage simulators to perform simulations and confirm the results reported here.
+It is quite apparent that to confirm the reliability of the predictions offered by IMM and VGS model for the tracer diffusion coefficients one should compare them with computer simulation results for IHS.
+At the level of rheology, the results reported here (see figure \ref{fig1}) and in \cite{G03} for a binary mixture of IMM under USF clearly demonstrate the accuracy of this interaction model to capture the dependence of the pressure tensors on the coefficients of restitution.